 Burials not taking place on the same day

-If a burial is not taking place on the same day or the body is being taken out of England the informant / family members of the deceased should call 020 8356 3355 to arrange an appointment to register the death.
+If a burial is not taking place on the same day the informant / family members of the deceased should call 020 8356 3355, 9am-5pm Monday to Friday, to arrange an appointment to register the death.
 You can also book a death registration appointment online.

 Copies of death certificates